alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ### What resources to create

 No backend is necessary for the blog to work.
 Simple blogs that only have content don't need anything more than static pages.
-However, if you want more functionality like forms, mail subscriptions or comments you will need to use external plugins (to store the data somewhere else, not on AWS) or create your own solutions.
+However, if you want more functionality like forms, mail subscriptions, or comments you will need to use external plugins (to store the data somewhere else, not on AWS) or create your own solutions.

 I don't want to use external plugins if I can do it "just the same" myself in AWS and practice/play with new services in the process